 4. Why the mirror?
 It’s weird and uncomfortable

-As you take on the task of managing your pain, please remember that this process is not linear.
-You can have a few perfect, strong days, then have a terrible day where you feel completely broken as if you have not made any progress at all.
+As you take on the task of managing your pain, please remember that this process is not linear when dealing with heartbreak.
+When you are thinking about how to deal with heartbreak remember, you can have a few perfect, strong days, then have a terrible day where you feel completely broken as if you have not made any progress at all.
 Expect the bad days so that when one comes you can say ‘I was expecting some bad days and today is one of them’.

 As you head on your journey, even though the random appearance of the ‘bad day’ doesn’t go away, it’s frequency and intensity lessens.